-Indicator 2011-12 State-Level Target SEA Data Target Met Prekindergarten performance 66.1% of children who entered preschool below grade expectations will substantially increase their growth in positive social emotional skills by the time they exit the preschool program.
-63.26% N 7.
-59.2% of children who entered preschool below grade expectations will substantially increase their growth in acquisition and use of knowledge and skills by the time they exit the preschool program.
-63.52% Y 59.7% of children who entered preschool below grade expectations will substantially increase their growth in use of appropriate behaviors to meet their needs by the time they exit the PK program.
-54.16% N 76.0% of children were functioning within age expectations in positive social emotional skills by the time they turn 6 years of age or exit the preschool program.
-82.02% Y 53.1% of children were functioning within age expectations in acquisition and use of knowledge and skills by the time they turn 6 years of age or exit the preschool program.
-68.20% Y 73.5% of children were functioning within age expectations in use of appropriate behaviors to meet their needs by the time they turn 6 years of age or exit the preschool program.
-79.38% Y Parent involvement 52% of parents with a preschool child receiving special education services report that schools facilitate parent involvement as a means of improving services and results for children with disabilities.
-53.93% Y 8.
-42% of parents with a child in K-12 receiving special education services report that schools facilitate parent involvement as a means of improving services and results for children with disabilities.
-43.24% Y 9.
-Disproportionality in Special Education In 0% of districts with disproportionate representation of racial and ethnic groups in special education and related services, the disproportionality can be attributed to inappropriate identification.
-Y 10.
-Disproportionality in Specific Disability Categories In 0% of districts with disproportionate representation of racial and ethnic groups in special education and related services, the disproportionality can be attributed to inappropriate identification.
-Y 11.
-Evaluation within 60 Days 100% of students referred, with parental consent, for evaluation are evaluated within 60 school days of which the student is in attendance.
-98.97% Ν 12.
-Part C children eligible for Part B who have IEPs developed and implemented by their third birthday 100% of children served and referred by part C prior to age 3, who are found eligible for Part B, have an IEP developed and implemented by their third birthday.
-99.82% N
+Indicator 2012-13 State-Level Target SEA Data Target Met Decrease the percentage of children with disabilities ages 3 through 5 years served by Florida's public school districts in a special education class, separate school or residential facility to 47%.
+51.33% N 7.
+Prekindergarten Performance 66.2% of children who entered preschool below grade expectations will substantially increase their growth in positive social emotional skills by the time they exit the preschool program.
+63.07% N 59.3% of children who entered preschool below grade expectations will substantially increase their growth in acquisition and use of knowledge and skills by the time they exit the preschool program.
+63.44% Y 59.8% of children who entered preschool below grade expectations will substantially increase their growth in use of appropriate behaviors to meet their needs by the time they exit the PK program.
+54.86% N 76.1% of children were functioning within age expectations in positive social emotional skills by the time they turn 6 years of age or exit the preschool program.
+81.86% Y 53.2% of children were functioning within age expectations in acquisition and use of knowledge and skills by the time they turn 6 years of age or exit the preschool program.
+68.43% Y 73.6% of children were functioning within age expectations in use of appropriate behaviors to meet their needs by the time they turn 6 years of age or exit the preschool program.
+79.02% Y 8.
+Parent Involvement 75% of parents with a preschool child receiving special education services report that schools facilitate parent involvement as a means of improving services and results for children with disabilities.
+75.59% Y 75% of parents with a child in K-12 receiving special education services report that schools facilitate parent involvement as a means of improving services and results for children with disabilities.
+74.54% N 9.
+Disproportionate representation in special education In 0% of districts with disproportionate representation of racial and ethnic groups in special education and related services, the disproportionality can be attributed to inappropriate identification. Υ 10.
+Disproportionate representation in specific disability categories In 0% of districts with disproportionate representation of racial and ethnic groups in special education and related services, the disproportionality can be attributed to inappropriate identification. Υ 11.
+Evaluation within 60 days 100% of students referred, with parental consent, for evaluation are evaluated within 60 school days of which the student is in attendance.
+99.04% N